Privacy Policy

 - Store any data outside of the Atlassian Cloud platform

-- Transmit data to any third-party services
+- Transmit data to any third-party services that CapMap selects or contracts with on your behalf

 - Use external databases or storage systems